Deep Reinforcement Learning for Wireless Scheduling in Distributed Networked Control: Introduction

 \section{Introduction}

 The Fourth Industrial Revolution, Industry 4.0, is the automation of conventional manufacturing and industrial processes through flexible mass production.
-Eliminating the communication wires in traditional factories is a game-changer, as large-scale, interconnected deployment of massive spatially distributed industrial devices are required for automatic control in Industry 4.0, including sensors, actuators, machines, robots, and controllers.
-With high-scalable and low-cost deployment capabilities, wireless networked control is one of the most important technologies of Industry 4.0, enabling many industrial applications, such as smart city, smart manufacturing, smart grids, e-commerce warehouses and industrial automation systems~\cite{ParkSurvey,KangJIoT}.
+Automatic control in Industry 4.0 requires large-scale and interconnected deployment of massive spatially distributed industrial devices, such as sensors, actuators, machines, robots, and controllers.
+Eliminating the communication wires is a game-changer in reshaping traditional factories.
+In this regard, wireless networked control has become one of the most important technologies of Industry 4.0.
+It offers highly scalable and low-cost deployment capabilities and enables many industrial applications, such as smart cities, smart manufacturing, smart grids, e-commerce warehouses and industrial automation systems~\cite{ParkSurvey,KangJIoT}.

 Unlike traditional cable-based networked control systems, in a large-scale wireless networked control system (WNCS), communication resources are limited.
-Not surprisingly, during the past decade, transmission scheduling in WNCS has drawn a lot of attention in the research community.
-Focusing on the sensor-controller communications only (the controller-actuator co-located scenario), the optimal transmission scheduling problem of over a single frequency channel for achieving the best remote estimation quality was extensively investigated in~\cite{Tomlin,HAN2017260,leong2017sensor,DoubleThreshold}.
+Not surprisingly, during the past decade, state estimation and transmission scheduling in WNCS have drawn a lot of attention in the research community.
+For example, some recent works have investigated the estimation problem under dynamic sampling periods~\cite{deng2023sequential} and random access protocol scheduling~\cite{liu2022distributed}.
+Focusing on the sensor-controller communications only (the controller-actuator co-located scenario), the optimal transmission scheduling problem over a single frequency channel for achieving the best remote estimation quality was extensively investigated in~\cite{Tomlin,HAN2017260,leong2017sensor,DoubleThreshold}.
 For the multi-frequency channel scenario, the optimal scheduling policy and structural results were obtained in~\cite{Wu2018Auto}.
 The optimal transmission power scheduling problem of an energy-constrained remote estimation system was studied~in \cite{CaoEnergy21}.
 The joint scheduling and power allocation problems of multi-plant-multi-frequency WNCSs were investigated in \cite{gatsis2015opportunistic,Eisen} for achieving the minimum overall transmission power consumption.
-From a cyber-physical security perspective, denial-of-service (DoS) attackers' scheduling problems were investigated in~\cite{WangICC22,JammerScheduleQin21}, for maximally deteriorating the WNCSs' performance.
+From a cyber-physical security perspective, the scheduling and control problems posed by denial‑of‑service (DoS) attackers were investigated in~\cite{WangICC22,JammerScheduleQin21,9346029}, for maximally deteriorating the WNCSs' performance.